Mathématique: Chapter 48

 Rush nodded.

-“So,” Eli said, “your swag is broadcasting in the UHF band, but as soon as we hit its frequency with our sweep, it jacked the signal up for about ten seconds before I realized what the heck was happening.
-It got super bright and it shorted out the entire setup.
-I am really glad that it was not attached to your head when we did that.
+“Your swag is broadcasting in the UHF band, but as soon as we hit its frequency with our sweep, it jacked the signal up.
+It was about ten seconds.
+It got super bright and shorted out our whole setup?
+I am really glad it wasn’t attached to your head when we did that.
 Also?
 You were not joking about that whole I-hear-a-disembodied-chord thing being messed up.”

 “A clear night?”
 Rush repeated.